 Our research focuses on how neutrophils migrate to sites of N. gonorrhoeae infection, and once there, recognize and attempt to kill the bacteria – and how the bacteria in turn resist these antimicrobial mechanisms.
 We apply a combination of cell biology, molecular biology, bacterial genetics, genomics, and biochemistry to address these questions.
 The insights gleaned will help us to understand how the mucosal innate immune system defends against infection, and how pathogens exploit mucosal defenses to enable colonization and transmission.

 How are neutrophils recruited during infection with N. gonorrhoeae?
-We have found that N. gonorrhoeae robustly infects polarized human urogenital epithelial cells and this is sufficient to drive the recruitment of neutrophils across these model epithelia, in the absence of any other immune cells.
-We are investigating the epithelial and bacterial factors coordinating this response and the consequence of transepithelial migration on the ability of neutrophils to respond to N. gonorrhoeae.
+We have found that N. gonorrhoeae robustly infects polarized human endocervical epithelial cells and this is sufficient to drive the recruitment of neutrophils across these model epithelia.
+We are investigating the epithelial and bacterial factors coordinating this response and the consequence of transepithelial migration on the ability of neutrophils to respond to and combat N. gonorrhoeae.